awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 mysql> SET optimizer_switch='hash_join_cost_based=off';
 ```

-**Note**
-Currently, Aurora lab mode must be enabled to use hash joins for Aurora MySQL\.
-For information about enabling Aurora lab mode, see [Amazon Aurora MySQL Lab Mode](AuroraMySQL.Updates.LabMode.md)\.

 ### Optimizing Queries for Hash Joins<a name="Aurora.BestPractices.HashJoin.Optimizing"></a>

 To find out whether a query can take advantage of a hash join, use the `EXPLAIN` statement to profile the query first\.
 The `EXPLAIN` statement provides information about the execution plan to use for a specified query\.